-In 2010, my wife met Dane Tomas while she was in Australia, the man who had developed the spiral method.
+In 2010, my wife met Dane Tomas while she was in Australia, the man who developed the spiral method.
 It’s an emotional clearing tool which has been recently recognised as an effective healing method.

-I went through the spiral method process which was seven-week long and I was just unravelling things that had been sitting inside and negatively affecting my emotional spaces.
+I went through the spiral method process, which was seven-week long, and I was just unravelling things that had been sitting inside and negatively affecting my emotional spaces.

 The positive transformation that happened to me and my wife served as evidence that this is a method that is needed worldwide.

-That is why I launched a private group on Facebook, called Vela Tata, where we create a private and safe space that is about brotherhood and cultivating deep connections amongst men.
+That is why I launched a private group on Facebook, called Vela Tata, where we create a private and safe space that is about brotherhood and cultivates deep connections amongst men.
 It’s all about creating a movement of men that can be emotional, vulnerable, available and present.

-Men are beautiful people but if they are taking out their pain and frustrations on you, then leave.
+Men are beautiful people, but if they are taking out their pain and frustrations on you, then leave.
 If it is meant to be, he will put in the work and transform so he can be a better partner, and your relationship will flourish.

-And how is life as a married man?
+BL: And how is life as a married man?